 • Identify and correct errors due to improper film handling, including scratches and white or black lines, and static electricity artifacts.

-MODULE VIII - OBJECTIVES
+CHAPTER 8 - OBJECTIVES

 • Describe how to implement quality assurance (QA) procedures in dental radiographic facilities, including the daily recording of solution temperatures, dates of solution changes, how and when to perform test film runs, how and when to clean and maintain equipment, knowledge of annual inspections, the importance of overseeing monitoring systems and the importance of the continuing education of operators.

-MODULE IX - OBJECTIVES
+CHAPTER 9 - OBJECTIVES

 • Identify the date that digital imaging was introduced to dentistry.